-The next stop to consider surfing at is the Calafia area which is just a few miles south of Rosarito.
-The best break in Calafia is widely regarded as Mushrooms.
+The next stop to consider surfing the Calafia area which is just a few miles south of Rosarito.
+The best break in Calafia is Mushrooms.
 The break at Mushrooms regularly produces good-sized waves.
 They commonly reach between head high (five feet) and double overhead high (ten feet).
-Another benefit of Mushrooms is that it is rarely crowded.
+Another benefit of Mushrooms is that it is rarely busy.

 Drive south a little farther along the road in Baja and you will come to a spot named K-38 after the kilometer marker on its turnoff from the highway.
-K-38 is a surf spot that is suited for beginners to experts.
-It is made up of four beach breaks that each offers a different type of wave.
+K-38 is a surf spot that is for beginners to experts.
+It consists of four beach breaks that each offer a different type of wave.

 After you hit up K-38, the next reasonably well-known surf spot that you will pass is La Fonda.
 The spot is located at kilometer 58 on the main highway.
 In addition to having terrific waves, La Fonda has a very safe and pleasant campground.
 It is one of the best midway points to plan an overnight stop at.
 Better yet, the camping area is located on the top of a bluff which offers great views of the sunset over the Pacific Ocean.